XeniaTsomp/ModelChecking/README.md

 ### Model statistics:

+### The PRISM source code:
-### The PRISM source code for attack case scenario:
+By way of example, the PRISM source code for the attack case scenario.
 <details>
   <summary>
    Attack Code